 After a few months of experimenting, I found the perfect and most amazing and Sassy Classic White layer Cake recipe.
-It’s fine, moist, light and airy cake easily makes it a family favorite white layer cake recipe.
+It’s fine, moist, light cake easily makes it a family favorite white layer cake recipe.

 I’m really excited to share this recipe with you because white layer cakes are one of my personal favorites!
 I love being able to add different frosting flavors to a white cake.
 Try it with a Chocolate Buttercream frosting instead of white buttercream frosting.
 With or without sprinkles, fresh fruit or nuts.
 Either way, it’s fantastic!